-Why ABA Model Rule 8.4(g) Should Not Be Adopted in Wisconsin
+Why ABA Model Rule 8.4(g) Should Not Be Adopted in New York

-American Bar Association Model Rule 8.4(g) is a deeply flawed rule adopted at its annual meeting in August 2016.
-ABA Model Rule 8.4(g) makes it professional misconduct for a lawyer to engage in conduct related to the practice of law that he or she reasonably should know is harassment or discrimination on the basis of 11 different categories.
+ABA Model Rule 8.4(g) is a deeply flawed rule adopted by the ABA in August 2016.
+ABA Model Rule 8.4(g) makes it professional misconduct for a lawyer to engage in conduct related to the practice of law that he or she should reasonably know is harassment or discrimination on the basis of 11 different categories.
 "Conduct related to the practice of law" is defined to include nearly everything a lawyer does, including social activities in connection with the practice of law.
-"Conduct" includes "verbal conduct" -- aka speech -- which is why UCLA Professor Eugene Volokh has deemed ABA Model Rule 8.4(g) a speech code for lawyers.
+"Conduct" includes "verbal conduct," which is "speech."